Fernando Perez (baseball): In the majors

 Perez was called up by the Tampa Bay Rays on August 31, 2008.
-In his first major league at bat. on September 5, Perez recorded a single off Toronto Blue Jays closer B. J. Ryan.
+In his first major league at bat, on September 5, Perez recorded a single off Toronto Blue Jays closer B. J. Ryan.
 His first major league home run came in front of his hometown fans on September 14, at Yankee Stadium.
-In 60 at bats, he batted .250.
+In 60 at bats, he batted .250/.348/.433 with five steals in five attempts.

 He contributed to the Rays reaching their first World Series by scoring the winning run as a pinch runner in Game 2 of the ALCS against the Boston Red Sox, tagging at third and scoring on a short fly ball by B. J. Upton in the bottom of the 11th inning.

-During 2009 spring training, Perez was injured on March 10 during a game against the Toronto Blue Jays after trying to make a diving catch.
+During 2009 spring training, Perez injured his wrist on March 10 during a game against the Toronto Blue Jays after trying to make a diving catch.
 He left the game, and missed significant time during the 2009 season.

 He was activated from the disabled list and was called up in the roster expansions and filled in for the injured B. J. Upton in September.
-He was one of six Ivy Leaguers on major league rosters at the beginning of the 2009 season.
+Perez was one of six Ivy Leaguers on major league rosters at the beginning of the 2009 season.

+On defense, in his major league career he played 23 games in center field, 13 games in left field, and 3 games in right field, and had a 1.000 fielding percentage.

 Back to the minors

-Perez spent the 2010 season with the AAA Durham Bulls.
+Perez spent the 2010 season with the Triple-A Durham Bulls.

 Chicago Cubs system

-On January 8, 2011, Perez was traded to the Chicago Cubs with Matt Garza and minor league pitcher Zac Rosscup for Hak-Ju Lee, Brandon Guyer, Robinson Chirinos, Chris Archer and Cubs outfielder Sam Fuld.
-He was released on July 8, after hitting .238 for the AAA Iowa Cubs and seeing no time in the majors in 2011.
+On January 8, 2011, Perez was traded to the Chicago Cubs with Matt Garza and minor league pitcher Zac Rosscup for Hak-Ju Lee, Brandon Guyer, Robinson Chirinos, Chris Archer, and Cubs outfielder Sam Fuld.
+He was released on July 8, after hitting .238 and stealing 17 bases in 19 attempts for the AAA Iowa Cubs and seeing no time in the majors in 2011.